- | - | - | - | - |

 the DM’s assistant, the interface between DM and computer must be

 very carefully designed.
-If the DM spends all of his time typing data into
+If the DM spends all of his Time

-the machine and muttering at his private display screen, the players will
+the machine and muttering at his private DISPLAY screen, the players

 completely subservient to the DM.